ebassi/halting_problem/content/pages/about-me.md

 I'm currently working at [Endless](http://endlessm.com) as a senior software engineer.
-I used to work at Intel in the [open source technology center](https://01.org/), where I worked on the Moblin/MeeGo netbook user experience team, and in the visualization team, where I worked on developing and maintaining [Clutter](http://www.clutter-project.org), a free software library for creating fast, dynamic, and portable user interfaces. before that, I used to work at OpenedHand, where I worked on projects like the Nokia N series internet tablets.
+I used to work at Intel in the [open source technology center](https://01.org/), on the Moblin/MeeGo netbook user experience team, where I worked on successful pieces of technology such as the status panel and the pasteboard panel; and in the visualization team, where I worked on developing and maintaining [Clutter](http://www.clutter-project.org), a free software library for creating fast, dynamic, and portable user interfaces. before that, I used to work at OpenedHand, where I worked on projects like the Nokia N series internet tablets.

 - - -

-I am a [GNOME](https://www.gnome.org) contributor in the core platform libraries, working on [GTK+](http://www.gtk.org) and [Clutter](http://www.clutter-project.org).
+I am a [GNOME](https://www.gnome.org) contributor in the core platform libraries, working on GLib, [GTK+](http://www.gtk.org), and [Clutter](http://www.clutter-project.org).
 I also held the position of director of the Board of the [GNOME Foundation](https://foundation.gnome.org) for three years.